 recognizing

-a) the adoption by the Plenipotentiary Conference of Resolution 154 (Rev. Busan, 2014), on use of the six official languages of the Union on an equal footing, which instructed the Council and the General Secretariat on how to achieve the equal treatment of the six languages;
+a) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on use of the six official languages of the Union on an equal footing, which instructed the Council and the General Secretariat on how to achieve the equal treatment of the six languages;

+b) Resolution 1372 of the Council, as revised at its 2016 session, which notes the work accomplished by the ITU Radiocommunication Sector (ITU-R) Coordination Committee for Vocabulary (CCV) and the ITU Telecommunication Standardization Sector (ITU-T) Standardization Committee for Vocabulary (SCV) on the adoption and agreement of terms and definitions in the field of telecommunications/information and communication technologies (ICT) in all six official languages of the Union;

-b) the decisions by the ITU Council centralizing the editing functions for languages in the General Secretariat (Conferences and Publications Department), calling upon the Sectors to provide the final texts in English only (this applies also to terms and definitions),
+c) the decisions by the ITU Council centralizing the editing functions for languages in the General Secretariat (Conferences and Publications Department), calling upon the Sectors to provide the final texts in English only (this applies also to terms and definitions);

+d) Resolution 1386, adopted by the Council at its 2017 session, on the ITU Coordination Committee for Terminology (ITU CCT) that consists of ITU-R CCV and ITU-T SCV, functioning in accordance with relevant resolutions of the RA and WTSA, and representatives of ITU-D, in close collaboration with the secretariat,

 considering

+a) that under Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference the Council is instructed to maintain Council Working Group on languages (CWG-LANG), in order to monitor progress and report to the Council on the implementation of that resolution;

+b) the importance of providing information in all six official languages of the Union on an equal footing on ITU webpages;

-a) that it is important for the work of ITU, and in particular of the Radiocommunication Sector (ITU-R), to liaise with other interested organizations about terms and definitions, graphical symbols for documentation, letter symbols and other means of expression, units of measurement, etc., with the objective of standardizing such elements, etc.;
+c) that Resolution 1386, adopted by the Council at its 2017 session, considers the importance of collaborations with other interested organizations, especially with the International Electrotechnical Commission (IEC) and the International Organization for Standardization (ISO) about terms and definitions, symbols and other means of expression, units of measurement, etc., with the objective of standardizing such elements, etc.;

-b) the difficulty of achieving agreement on definitions when more than one Radiocommunication Study Group is involved;
+d) the difficulty of achieving agreement on definitions when more than one ITU Study Group is involved;

-c) that ITU is collaborating with the International Electrotechnical Commission (IEC) in order to provide and maintain an internationally agreed vocabulary of telecommunications;

-d) that both the Telecommunication Standardization Sector (ITU-T) and ITU-R are collaborating with IEC (TC 3) in order to provide internationally agreed graphical symbols for diagrams and for use on equipment, and approved rules for the preparation of documentation and for item designation;

-e) that both the ITU-T and ITU-R are collaborating with IEC (TC 25) in order to provide internationally agreed letter symbols and units, etc.;

-f) that there is a continuing need for the publication of terms and definitions appropriate to the work of ITU-R;
+e) that there is a continuing need for the publication of terms and definitions appropriate to the work of ITU-R;

-g) that unnecessary or duplicated work can be avoided by effective coordination and adoption of all work on vocabulary and related subjects carried out by the Radiocommunication Study Groups;
+f) that unnecessary or duplicated work can be avoided by effective coordination and adoption of all work on vocabulary and related subjects carried out by the Radiocommunication Study Groups;

-h) that the long-term objective of the terminology work must be the preparation of a comprehensive vocabulary of telecommunications in the official languages of ITU,
+g) that the long-term objective of the terminology work must be the preparation of a comprehensive vocabulary of telecommunications in the six official languages of ITU;

+h) that the individual Radiocommunication Study Groups have a responsibility for the proposal of terms and definitions in the English language;

+i) that there are definitions contained in the Annexes to the ITU Constitution and Convention and in the Administrative Regulations,

 resolves

-1 that the coordination of work on vocabulary within ITU-R will be based on the submission by the Study Groups in English, with the consideration, resolution and adoption of the translation into the other five official languages as proposed by the ITU General Secretariat (Conferences and Publications Department), and will be ensured by a Coordination Committee for Vocabulary (CCV), comprising of experts in the various official languages and members designated by interested administrations and other participants in the work of ITU-R, as well as the Rapporteurs for Vocabulary of the Radiocommunication Study Groups in close collaboration with the ITU General Secretariat (Conferences and Publications Department) and the Radiocommunication Bureau (BR) editor;
+1 that the coordination of work on vocabulary within ITU-R will be based on the submission by the Study Groups in English, with the consideration, resolution and adoption of the translation into the other five official languages as proposed by the ITU General Secretariat (Conferences and Publications Department), and will be ensured by a Coordination Committee for Vocabulary (CCV), comprising of experts in the various official languages and members designated by interested administrations and other participants in the work of ITU-R, as well as the Rapporteurs for Vocabulary of the Radiocommunication Study Groups in close collaboration with the ITU General Secretariat (Conferences and Publications Department) and the Radiocommunication Bureau (BR) editor, taking into account recognizing d);

-2 that the terms of reference of CCV is given in Annex 1;
+2 that the terms of reference of ITU-R CCV is given in Annex 1;